 All pure wild honey is known to possess a range of health properties that is measured by its peroxide activity (or TA – Total Activity).
 Several studies have shown that honey contains a wide range of vitamins, minerals, and trace minerals as well as antioxidants and probiotics.
 Honeys composition also makes it an effective antimicrobial agent, useful for treating burns, cuts and aiding the treatment of sore throats and stomach conditions.

 What is Active honey?

-‘Active’ refers to honey that has had its properties independently tested (also known to some as medicinal).
-These properties are most typically found in the nectar of Leatherwood or Manuka (Tea Tree).
-These properties are also known for their antimicrobial, anti-fungal, and anti-inflammatory properties.
+‘Active’ refers to honey that has had its medicinal properties independently tested.
+Typically found in the nectar of Leatherwood and Manuka (Tea Tree), these properties are also known for their ability to be antimicrobial, anti-fungal, and anti-inflammatory.